Security Identity Relationships

 email@example.com used for Google Drive storage purposes.
 If

-email@example.com is not considered as an alias of John Smith’s corporate email address, John Smith can see his Google Drive content when logging in as
+firstname.lastname@example.org isn’t considered as an alias of John Smith’s corporate email address, John Smith can see his Google Drive content when logging in as

 email@example.com, but not when logging in as